bowdoin-compgeom-f24/bowdoin-compgeom-f24.github.io/officehours.md

 ### Staff and office hours   (Fall 2024)

-We are lucky to have three LAs this semester!
-Danielle, Kaylie and Patrick.
-They are all seniors and took the class as sophomores in Spring 2023.
+We are lucky to have three amazing LAs this semester, Danielle, Kaylie and Patrick!
+They are all seniors and took the class when they were sophomores.

 The weekly schedule will be posted soon.